DataFrameReader — Loading Data From External Data Sources

 option(key: String, value: String): DataFrameReader option(key: String, value: Boolean): DataFrameReader option(key: String, value: Long): DataFrameReader option(key: String, value: Double): DataFrameReader |

-method to describe different options in a single Map
+You can also use options method to describe different options in a single Map.

 1 2 3 4 5 |